MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Iceland/deleting-posted-invoices-and-credit-memos.md

 ---
-    title: Deleting Posted Invoices and Credit Memos [IS]
+    title: Deleting posted invoices and credit memos [IS]
-    description: In Iceland, in accordance with legislation, you cannot delete posted sales and purchase invoices and credit memos.
+    description: In Iceland, in accordance with legislation, you can't delete posted sales and purchase invoices and credit memos.
     services: project-madeira
     documentationcenter: ''
     author: brentholtorf